lunan0320/MerkleTree-birthday-attack-length-extension-attack-Rho-methodSM3-Ethereum-with-ECDSA/Readme.md

 ✅ Project:  report on the application of this deduce technique in **Ethereum with ECDSA**

 ✅ Project:  **Forge a signature** to pretend that you are Satoshi

+✅ Project: research report on **MPT**

+- Project: verify the above pitfalls with proof-of-concept code
+- Project: Implement the above ECMH scheme
+- Project: Implement a PGP scheme with SM2
+- Project: implement sm2 2P sign with real network communication
+- Project: implement sm2 2P decrypt with real network communication

+- Project: send a tx on Bitcoin testnet, and parse the tx data down to every bit, better write script yourself
+- Project: Write a circuit to prove that your CET6 grade is larger than 425.